Contemporary art: Public attitudes

 Contemporary art can sometimes seem at odds with a public that does not feel that art and its institutions share its values.
 In Britain, in the 1990s, contemporary art became a part of popular culture, with artists becoming stars, but this did not lead to a hoped-for "cultural utopia".
 Some critics like Julian Spalding and Donald Kuspit have suggested that skepticism, even rejection, is a legitimate and reasonable response to much contemporary art.
 Brian Ashbee in an essay called "Art Bollocks" criticizes "much installation art, photography, conceptual art, video and other practices generally called post-modern" as being too dependent on verbal explanations in the form of theoretical discourse.
-However, the acceptance of non traditional art in museums has increased due to changing perspectives on what constitutes an art piece.
+However, the acceptance of nontraditional art in museums has increased due to changing perspectives on what constitutes an art piece.

 Concerns

 A common concern since the early part of the 20th century has been the question of what constitutes art.
-In the contemporary period (1950 to now), the concept of avant-garde may come into play in determining what art is noticed by galleries, museums, and collectors.
+In the contemporary period (1970 to now), the concept of avant-garde may come into play in determining what artworks are noticed by galleries, museums, and collectors.

 The concerns of contemporary art come in for criticism too.
 Andrea Rosen has said that some contemporary painters "have absolutely no idea of what it means to be a contemporary artist" and that they "are in it for all the wrong reasons."